Muazu Africa — Infrastructure to Stop Rural Value Leakage

 Our Portfolio Across Nigeria

-114 rural social enterprises across Nigeria’s 6 geopolitical zones — 71 audited through the RVR framework, measured using the Prosperity Framework and SROI methodology.
+114 rural social enterprises active across Nigeria’s 6 geopolitical zones.
+71 have completed full RVR diagnostic audits, with impact measured using the Prosperity Framework and SROI methodology.

 South WestBosaz FoodsAgri-Processing · Lagos State